eridgd/WCT-TF/README.md

 3. Obtain style images, e.g. from the [Wikiart dataset](https://www.kaggle.com/c/painter-by-numbers)

 4. Run stylization for live video with `webcam.py` or for images with `stylize.py`.
 Both scripts share the same required arguments.
-For instance, to run a multi-level stylization pipeline that goes from relu5_1->relu4_1->relu3_1->relu2_1->relu1_1:
+For instance, to run a multi-level stylization pipeline that goes from relu5_1 -> relu4_1 -> relu3_1 -> relu2_1 -> relu1_1:

-`python webcam.py --checkpoints models/relu5_1 models/relu4_1 models/relu3_1 models/relu2_1 models/relu1_1 \
---relu-targets relu5_1 relu4_1 relu3_1 relu2_1 relu1_1 \
---style-size 512 --alpha 0.8 \
+ `python webcam.py --checkpoints models/relu5_1 models/relu4_1 models/relu3_1 models/relu2_1 models/relu1_1 --relu-targets relu5_1 relu4_1 relu3_1 relu2_1 relu1_1 --style-size 512 --alpha 0.8 --style-path /path/to/styleimgs`
---style-path /path/to/styleimgs`

 The args `--checkpoints` and `--relu-targets` specify space-delimited lists of decoder checkpoint folders and corresponding relu layer targets.
 The order of relu targets determines the stylization pipeline order, where the output of one encoder/decoder becomes the input for the next.
 Specifying one checkpoint/relu target will perform single-level stylization.

-Other args to take note of are:
+Other args to take note of:

 * `--style-path`  Folder of style images or a single style image
 * `--style-size`  Resize small side of style image to this